rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 The end effector claw is operated by a 9 gram servo.
 This has to be connected to the arduino at the base of the arm with wire.
 The issue - these wires need to be slack enough to allow the arm joints to bend, but we also wanted to avoid loose wires that could become tangled when the arm moves.
 Our solution to this was to join attach these wires closely to the servos, but at joints the wire would loop slightly to aacount for the joint angle changing.

+When calaculating inverse kinematics, we discovered that our arm in its current configuration would encouter singularities.
+The outstretched hanging arm has a workspace singularity as it cannot move any more in the z direction (up and down).
+This created a singularity and the maths will stop working.
+Additionally, this hanging position is our arm's default position.
+To account for this, we have set out 'home' postion in matlab to be 5 degrees offset from this situation.

+Another probelem with singularities arose due to the servos being directly in line with each other.
+This creates a situation where certain links (any links between two servos in identical positions) are constrained in thier given axis.
+As an example, the z axis while the arm is hanging.
+To solve this we needed to offset the joints slightly.
+The links were modified in Fusion to have offset holes, reprinted and then replaced the previous links.

 ## *Implementation*